onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/breaking-improvements.md

 ```

-We would like to thank community member justjoolz for reporting this bug.
+We would like to thank community member @justjoolz for reporting this bug.

 </details>